 Moreover, the Labour Code expressly allows any employee (except for a CEO) to work for another employer in his or her spare time without the consent of the primary employer.

-If, for example, the employee (or ex-employee) uses the employer's (or ex-employer's) commercial secrets in his or her competing business, the employer may consider alternative protections by entering into a nondisclosure agreement with the employee or suing the employee for damages; however, from a practical standpoint it will be rather difficult.
+If, for example, the employee (or ex-employee) uses the employer's (or ex-employer's) commercial secrets in his or her competing business, the employer may consider alternative protections by entering into a non-disclosure agreement with the employee or suing the employee for damages; however, that will be difficult from a practical standpoint.

-27 Must an employer continue to pay the former employee while they are subject to post-employment restrictive covenants?
+28 Must an employer continue to pay the former employee while they are subject to post-employment restrictive covenants?

-Russian law does not provide any specific regulation with respect to postemployment restrictive covenants and does not provide any requirement for an employer to pay a former employee during such a period.
+Russian law does not provide any specific regulation with respect to post-employment restrictive covenants and does not provide any requirement for an employer to pay a former employee during such a period.